Before reading this Webull review, ask yourself a couple questions:

 Webull offer’s a customer service phone number, email address, and numerous help articles across their site on many topics related to using Webull.

 The phone support is great; with a platform slightly more complicated to use than would be ideal, having a person to call with your questions is very useful.

 Email support is good as well if you don’t like waiting on hold – during busy hours the hold times can get pretty long.
-However, email responses are pretty slow as well, so I wouldn’t rely on it if you need an answer right away.
+However, email responses are pretty slow, so I wouldn’t rely on it if you need an answer right away.

 Unfortunately, the help articles aren’t usually too helpful, in my experience.
 I’ve spent a lot of time trying to find articles about specific topics on their site, without much luck.